jujumbuck/cogsup-prog/Installation/Test/installation-test.md

     git clone https://github.com/barburevencu/PPE

-You should see a message ``Cloning into 'PCBS'...`` and, if everything goes well, all the course materials (python scripts, data files, ...) should be downloaded in a new subdirectory called ``PCBS``, within the current working directory.
+You should see a message ``Cloning into 'PPE'...`` and, if everything goes well, all the course materials (python scripts, data files, ...) should be downloaded in a new subdirectory called ``PCBS``, within the current working directory.
 You can cd into it and list its content:

 .. code-block:: bash